-Mortuary staff check the details on the wrist and ankle tags on the deceased, against the details on the death notice and fill in the mortuary register.
-If the death notice is incomplete or inaccurate then an incident is raised on the hospital internal incident system.
-The death notification form collects date of birth or age and this is recorded in the mortuary register.
-Release to the funeral directors is based on them bringing the 'Green form' with them, this form also only gives age and not date of birth (see Advice, item 5).
-The release note from the Coroner may contain only the details of the funeral director and the name of the deceased, with no further identifiers.
+Mortuary staff check the details of the identification tags on the body, against the details on the death notice form and complete the mortuary register (see Advice, item 2).
+If the form is incomplete or inaccurate, an incident is raised on the hospital internal incident system.
+Release of bodies to funeral directors is based on them bringing the 'Green form' with them; this form states the name and age of the body to be collected but not the date of birth (DOB).
+The release note from the Coroner may only contain the details of the funeral director and the name of the deceased, with no further identifiers (see shortfall against T1(c)).